 The Delhi Orthodox Centre

 The Delhi Orthodox Centre is the realisation of the vision and earnest endeavours of the first metropolitan of the Delhi Diocese, H.G.
 Dr. Paulos Mar Gregorios.
-Exactly thirty years ago, the Cente was inaugurated by the then Vice-President of India, Shri R. Venkatraman and was dedicated to the service of the Diocese, the Church and […]
+Exactly thirty years ago, […]